We Need to Rethink Benchmarking in Anomaly Detection: Introduction

 \section{Introduction}

-Anomaly detection, sometimes also called outlier or novelty detection~\citep{metasurvey}, has many different applications, such as detecting attacks on networks~\citep{DBLP:conf/sdm/LazarevicEKOS03}, quality issues in medical data~\citep{rochner2023unsupervised}, or financial fraud~\citep{DBLP:journals/eswa/HilalGY22}.
-Although these tasks share the property that anomalies are rare and different from the rest of the data~\citep{DBLP:books/sp/Hawkins80}, the definition of anomalies varies fundamentally across domains, which makes it difficult to unify anomaly detection research~\cite{metasurvey}.
+Anomaly detection, also called outlier or novelty detection~\citep{metasurvey}, has many applications, such as detecting attacks on networks~\citep{DBLP:conf/sdm/LazarevicEKOS03}, quality issues in medical data~\citep{rochner2023unsupervised}, or financial fraud~\citep{DBLP:journals/eswa/HilalGY22}.
+Although these applications share the property that anomalies are rare and different from the rest of the data~\citep{DBLP:books/sp/Hawkins80}, they assume fundamentally different definitions of anomalies and impose different constraints, such as processing time, privacy constraints, and label availability.

-Because a single benchmark dataset cannot capture all aspects of anomalies, benchmarking is performed on collections of datasets, which capture multiple characteristics of anomalies~\citep{DBLP:journals/datamine/CamposZSCMSAH16,han2022adbench}.
-This approach distinguishes anomaly detection from other areas of machine learning research, such as image classification, where the problem is more clearly defined and single benchmark datasets drive the field for a period of time~\citep{krizhevsky2009learning,DBLP:conf/cvpr/DengDSLL009}.
+Because a single dataset cannot capture all aspects of anomalies, algorithms are evaluated across dataset collections that capture multiple characteristics of anomalies~\citep{DBLP:journals/datamine/CamposZSCMSAH16,han2022adbench}.
+This approach separates anomaly detection from other areas of machine learning, such as image classification, where the criteria for a correct prediction are clearer, and fewer datasets are needed for benchmarking~\citep{krizhevsky2009learning,DBLP:conf/cvpr/DengDSLL009}.

-The current evaluation approach for anomaly detection algorithms has limitations: Even though new and highly complex algorithms are frequently proposed, studies often find that established methods such as $k$-Nearest Neighbors ($k$NN)~\citep{DBLP:conf/sigmod/RamaswamyRS00} and Isolation Forest~\citep{DBLP:conf/iconas/DingF13} perform competitively~\citep{han2022adbench,DBLP:journals/jmlr/BoumanBH24,DBLP:conf/iclr/LivernocheJHR24}.
+The current evaluation approach for anomaly detection algorithms has limitations: Even though new algorithms are frequently proposed, studies often find that established methods such as $k$-Nearest Neighbors ($k$NN)~\citep{DBLP:conf/sigmod/RamaswamyRS00} and Isolation Forest~\citep{DBLP:conf/iconas/DingF13} perform competitively~\citep{han2022adbench,DBLP:journals/jmlr/BoumanBH24,DBLP:conf/iclr/LivernocheJHR24}.
 For example, in the benchmark performed by \citet{han2022adbench} for unsupervised methods, $k$NN ranked best for detecting global anomalies in terms of ROC-AUC; DeepSVDD~\citep{DBLP:conf/icml/RuffGDSVBMK18} and DAGMM~\citep{dagmm}, the only two methods in the benchmark that use neural networks, ranked last and second last, respectively.
 Moreover, \citet{DBLP:journals/jmlr/BoumanBH24} identify $k$NN as the best algorithm for datasets with local anomalies and Extended Isolation Forest~\citep{extendedifor} as the best for global anomalies, both outperforming recently published methods.